corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/persistence/query-api.md

 }
 ```

-For example, here we create the cursor (typed to `SomeEntity`) and poll once for a list of up to 100 `MyEntity`.
+This example creates the cursor (typed to `SomeEntity`) and polls once for a list of up to 100 `MyEntity`.

 ```kotlin
 val cursor: Cursor<SomeEntity> = persistenceService.query<SomeEntity>(